FAFSA - An Important First Step

 Subsidized Federal Consolidation Loans combine several subsidized federal guaranteed loans into one loan.

 Subsidized Federal Stafford Loans are federally guaranteed loans based on financial need.
+The interest rate for the 2014-2015 academic year is 4.66 percent.
 The maximum amounts you can receive during your school year are:

 Freshman: $3,500 per year

 Unsubsidized Federal Student Loans: